Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 > “Ah yeh, this very important reason.
 How about you call that component 'box' instead?”

+Now this important reason could be anything you dream up:

+- A stakeholder decision
+- A legacy codebase issue
+- A Design decision

+Importantly, Isabella, a professional, who knows how to communicate effectively, comes up with an alternative.

 ### Lucrecia

 > “That’s a great idea.
 Thanks!”